Looking for the best rate and coverage for life insurance? Consider Sproutt.

 Ladder offers policies with no hidden fees, on-the-spot underwriting and a streamlined website.
-Ladder has a quick process with affordable prices and flexible coverage, taking only 5 minutes from start to finish to apply for life insurance.
+The platform has a quick process with affordable prices and flexible coverage, taking only 5 minutes from start to finish to apply for life insurance.

-Ladder offers life insurance policies for people between the ages of 20 and 60.
+Ladder offers term life insurance products issued by multiple highly rated insurers for people between the ages of 20 and 60.
 Its life insurance policies also offer a wide range of coverage options, ranging from $100,000 to $8 million.